Understanding exchange rate and what causes currency appreciation & depreciation is an important topic when it comes to forex trading.

 1. Inflation Rate:

 It is one major factor affecting exchange rates.
-Typically, lower inflation rate leads to a rising currency value, as its purchasing power increases relative to other currencies.
+Typically, a lower inflation rate leads to a rising currency value, as its purchasing power increases relative to other currencies.
 The prices of goods and services increase slowly when inflation is low.
 While with high inflation, we see depreciation in currency value even if it is accompanied by higher interest rates.

 2. Interest Rates:

 Changes in interest rates directly affect currency value and its exchange rate against other currencies.
-Higher interest rates offer lenders a higher return compared to other countries which attracts more foreign capital, causing a rise in exchange rates.
+Higher interest rates offer lenders a higher return compared to other countries which attract more foreign capital, causing a rise in exchange rates.
 It’s worth noting that interest rates, inflation, and exchange rates are all correlated.
 Central banks use interest rates to control both inflation and exchange rates.

 3. Terms of Trade:

 Terms of trade are defined as the ratio between export and import prices.
 If the export prices increase more than the import prices, then terms of trade are good.
 The increase in terms of trade indicates greater demand for a country’s exports.
-Accordingly, it will result in an increase in revenue from exports which results in raising demand for the national currency, thus increasing its value.
-In case of rising the price of exports by a lower rate than its imports, the currency’s value will depreciate compared to currencies of its trading partners.
+Accordingly, it will result in an increase in revenue from exports which results in rising demand for the national currency, thus increasing its value.
+In case of rising the price of exports by a lower rate than its imports, the currency’s value will depreciate compared to the currencies of its trading partners.

 4. Public Debt:

-Public debt or government debt or national debt is the total debt owned by the central government.
+Public debt or government debt or national debt is the total debt owed by the central government.
 While governmental spending stimulates the domestic economy, national large public deficits hold back investing competitiveness.
 Countries with large public debts are less attractive to foreign investors and less likely to obtain foreign capital, which fuels inflation.
 When foreign investors forecast a rise in government debt of a particular country, they prefer not to own securities denominated in its currency, especially if the risk of default is great.
 So, the country’s debt rating is a very crucial factor in setting exchange rates.

 Start Trading Forex with The Leading Forex Broker